-Appendix 3: Online Course Design Checklist
+Appendix 1: Online Course Design - Ensuring Regular & Substantive Interaction

 Student engagement and interaction in the classroom is vital to an effective learning community, both in-person and online.
-For CTE programs that prepare students for current and emerging careers, relevancy and application of content to the "real-world" is critical.
 As you design your online course(s), consider the four elements of interaction: student-faculty, student-content, student-peers, student-technology.
 Consider as well that many students may be used to the role of "passive student" in the classroom and need guidance on how to be actively engaged in their learning experience online.